-The College offers twenty programs leading to Associate in Arts or Associate in Science degrees.
-It offers two certificate program and three programs culminating in the Associate in Applied Science degree.
+The College offers seventeen programs leading to Associate in Arts or Associate in Science degrees.
+It offers three certificate program and five programs culminating in the Associate in Applied Science degree.
+Two of the Associate in Applied Science programs were added in 2018.
 Each degree program undergoes institutionally mandated assessment and evaluation each year.
 Degree program assessments and evaluations focus on student achievement of desired degree program outcomes and degree program completion rates.
 Additionally, each program undergoes a more detailed and state mandated degree program review every five years.

 The degree program evaluations are prepared annually by the division chairs and faculty.
 The degree program evaluations require information in five different categories.
-Aligned to the state mandated degree program reviews that is required every five years, the categories encompass program objectives and goals, quality indicators, minimum productivity indicators, quantitative measures including total credit hours generated by the courses taught for the major field of the degree program, and recommendations made for the program.
+Aligned to the state mandated degree program reviews required every five years, the categories encompass program objectives and goals, quality indicators, minimum productivity indicators, quantitative measures including total credit hours generated by the courses taught for the major field of the degree program, and recommendations made for the program.